 Conversations are more productive when both sides are open.
 Instead of standing firm with no explanation, have a discussion that involves their needs and your needs.
 Explain what the cost involves and why it is what it is.
 If your price is different than a competitor, try letting the customer know why and what they are getting for the additional cost.
 Make sure they understand that you want to satisfy them and make them happy, but that you also have a business to run and can only go so far.

 5. Keep the negotiation going for as long as possible.

-Be open to a longer term back-and-forth discussion.
-Rather than shutting down the discussion, having more options in your pocket, and an attitude that demonstrates you want to find a way to satisfy the customer, can go a long way.
+Be open to a longer-term back-and-forth discussion.
+Rather than shutting down the discussion, having more options in your pocket, as well as an attitude that demonstrates you want to find a way to satisfy the customer, can go a long way.
 The customer will see that you value the relationship and really are trying to find a solution, and that, in the end, may be part of what they were looking for all along.